HASwitchPlate/openHASP-docs/docs/getting-started.md

 <h1>Getting Started</h1>

-openHASP supports the ESP32, ESP8266 and STM32F4 families of microcontrollers.
+openHASP currently supports the ESP32 family of microcontrollers.
 It needs a compatible micro-controller with drivers supporting the attached display, touch controller, storage and network.

 Below is a list of recommended development boards and a TFT touchscreen to get you up-and-running in no time.